ontousis/load_movement_detection/README.md

 ### Requirements

-For the execution of the code a RaspberryPi 5 is requred (older versions will most likely not cause problems).
-A camera -configured as video source 0- is essential for frame capturing and a buzzer connected to GPIO pin 17 is also necessary for the notification function.
+For the execution of the code a RaspberryPi 4b or 5 is required (older versions will most likely not cause problems).
+An Rpi camera or a usb camera is essential for frame capturing and a buzzer connected to GPIO pin 17 is also necessary for the notification function.

 For storing the recorded incidents, a mongodb server will need to be setup, with its connection and naming parameters configured in the config.yaml file, as shown below.
 The application creates entries with 3 fields -Recorded frame URL, time of the incident and percentage of change detected-.
 Manual definition of the database entry format  is not necessary, since mongoDB will automatically store the provided data in the specified collection.
 If that collection does not exist, it will be automatically created.